Economic Development Quick Links

 Despite being a landlocked, fully developed community, Skokie continues to grow.
 Our partnership with the private sector resulted in the new Westfield Old Orchard Shopping Center - a beautiful, 1.8 million sq. ft. outdoor mall featuring 150 stores, theaters and restaurants that has the highest sales per square foot of all major centers in the Chicago region.

 A tax increment financing (TIF) district established in the 1990's, as well as the adoption of a long-term redevelopment strategy, began the initiative to rejuvenate Downtown Skokie.
 Already in place are new, mixed-use developments combining residential and commercial space.
 A fresh streetscape and commercial renovation program has given Downtown a new appearance and vitality that is attracting new retailers, services, and residents to the area.
-For more information on Downtown Skokie, please click here.
+For current information on Downtown Skokie, including events and attractions, please click here.

 Downtown Skokie also is home to the Illinois Science + Technology Park (IS + TP), a 23.4-acre campus that currently employs over 1,300 workers.
 The IS + TP is expected to bring more than 3,000 jobs to Skokie and generate billions of dollars in statewide economic activity.
 For more information on the Illinois Science + Technology Park, click here.

 The Village's recent efforts to focus on a problematic portion of what was once a thriving commercial corridor - West Dempster Street - have been met with much support by the community and overlapping taxing districts.
 The boundaries of the W. Dempster Street TIF District have been drawn to include only those commercial (e.g., non-residential) properties in need of assistance.
-The Village has recently entered into a redevelopment agreement to develop the first of several recently-acquired properties to ready the sites for development once the economy begins to improve.
+Please click here to view the West Dempster TIF District Boundary Map.
+Please click here to view the West Dempster TIF District Brochure for information about incentives in this area.

 Each of the Village's current Redevelopment Plans and boundary maps can be found below: